 Leaving Tamworth around one, we arrived in Durham, NH by early afternoon, a pleasant 88-mile drive, to stay with Susan Geib and her husband Rand.
-Susan edited our book that we boasted about in Tamworth, J. S. White Our First Architect.
-Susan was working towards a Ph.D in an Amerian Studies at Boston University where I was teaching scenic design and I am so happy we stayed in touch … Susan’s contribution to the book is unmeasurable.
+Susan edited the book that we boasted about in Tamworth, J. S. White Our First Architect.
+Susan was working towards a Ph.D. in American Studies at Boston University where I was teaching scenic design and I am so happy we stayed in touch … Susan’s contribution to the book is unmeasurable.

 Michael gave me a tour of their 19th-century home located just over the border from the Berkshires.
 He has a professional woodshop — Michael got me a job designing the sets for a touring presentation, “Voyage to the Moon,” by the Boston Opera.
 He went on to work at the Met while I stayed teaching until they wouldn’t give me tenure.
 Boston is where I met Sarah as well — in my Scenic Design Class in the BU Theater Department, “School of Theater” today, but the rest is history.

 Day #19, travel day to Gettysburg which meant time for a fantastic breakfast together and learning more about their B&B business.
 It’s a special place.

 Header Image: A photograph montage of the Soldiers National Monument and the historic image of the Gettysburg Address from the Library of Congress.